thisdougb/go-learn/lesson2/solutions.md

 In file `./prog.go` on line `:23` we have the error `not enough arguments in call to sings`.

-I created a second barista, and refactored the variable naming to be clearer.
-And the `sings()` function now passes two arguments.

 ```
 func main() {
 	var barista1 Barista